 Facts & figures

-The per capita consumption of bread is 10 kg in Japan and in Taiwan 9 kg p.a.
-In Mainland China this figure is approximately 2 kg; in the urban regions about 3.2 kg.
+The Chinese consumed 2 mln mt of bread in 2016.
+That is a lot, but the per capita consumption of bread is approximately 2 kg p.a. (in the urban regions about 3.2 kg), compared to 10 kg in Japan and 9 kg in Taiwan.
 Insiders expect that the Chinese bread consumption will gradually rise to the level of Taiwan, which means that the growth potential is enormous.

 According to the above estimates, the current Chinese bread consumption already exceeds 1 million mt p.a.
 This would grow to 9 million mt p.a., if the population would remain the same.
 If we apply the Chinese estimate for the population by 2020, the Chinese bread consumption would rise to 12.5 million mt p.a.
 The estimated development is reflected in the following table.